 Writing for a living was never a burning ambition, but everyone around me seemed convinced that I would become a journalist.
 I dropped out of the Communications degree I enrolled in after school, opting instead for a general Arts degree.
 I wanted to work in theatre, in dramaturgy specifically, working with people who were writing great plays.
 Indeed I met great playwrights, and dabbled in dramaturgy.
 But my path was heading in another direction.

 Since childhood I've been obsessed with music.
-After school and through my twenties I was obsessed with theatre.
+After school and through my twenties I was obsessed with theatre and film.
 So, although not planned, it was a logical progression to end up writing about Arts and Entertainment.
 I became a journalist by default.
-It turned out to be the best way that I could be involved in the things I was most passionate about, as well as a natural precursor to a career in PR.
+It turned out to be the best way that I could be involved in the things I was most passionate about, as well as a natural precursor to a career in Communications and PR.

 Here you can read much of my published material, as well as full transcripts of some of my favourite interviews.
 As a staff reporter and reviewer for the showbiz bible Variety for four years, I covered a broad range of news and events in Australia and the UK.
-As a freelance journalist I have written on a diverse range of subjects in the entertainment and leisure industries around the world over two decades.
-At my recent PR gig with APRA, I got to interview the cream of Australia's songwriters and composers.
-And that helped me enormously when I finally set out to write my first book, Songwriters Speak.
+As a freelance journalist I have written on a diverse range of subjects in the entertainment and leisure industries around the world over three decades.
+At my Communications gig with APRA, I got to interview the cream of Australia's songwriters and composers, which helped me enormously when I finally set out to write my first book, Songwriters Speak.
+And in the latest tech era a website is not enough so I have music and fashion blogs.
+Basically, my writing is everywhere.
 Happy reading!